olepoeschl/NQueensFAF-GUI/README.md

 CPU: *i5-9300h @4GHz undervolted (8 logical cores)* <br>
 GPU: GTX-1650 Ti (Laptop) <br>
+(Attention: when testing times on GPU, your graphics card may go into another power state.
+To check this, you can use a tool such as "nvidiainfo".)

 # General
 This solution is based on two methods: